underscoreio/essential-slick/src/pages/4-data_modelling.md

 lazy val occupants = TableQuery[OccupantTable]
 ~~~

-We can define composite primary keys using tuples of `HLists` of columns
+We can define composite primary keys using tuples of `HList`s of columns
 (Slick generates a `ProvenShape` and inspects it to find the list of columns involved).
 The SQL generated for the `occupant` table is: